Inspector Anirudh addressed the media exactly 120 days after the murder of D.M. Amarkanth.

 And then he had kissed me.

 That was a beautiful day.
 And then came another day.
 When I asked Amar when he would be marrying me.
-Somewhere in my heart I knew he was not ready for my marriage.
+Somewhere in my heart, I knew he was not ready for marriage.
 Divorce would have taken time too.
 But I had never thought he will say this:

 “What!
 What are you saying!
-I never promised to marry you!”
+I never said anything about getting married!”

 I cried.
 I begged.
 “Why were you with me if you did not want to be with me?”